surfly/docs/tutorial/chapter1.md

 </script>
 ```

 Finally, we would like the user to be redirected to the home page when an agent joins them.
-To do this, we can use the Javascript API to redirect the session to another url when the first viewer joins by using the .on() function:
+To do this, we can use the Javascript API to redirect the session to another url when the first viewer joins by using the .on() function to catch this event:

 ``` javascript
 window.addEventListener('DOMContentLoaded', function() {